MagnumMacKivler/proppertextures/README.md

   GMOD compatible versions should include the full texture files (such as normals, speculars, etc).

   *Hammer* compatible versions should not include these files, or `vertexlitgeneric` shader parameters.
-They should `lightmappedgeneric` instead and never point to `models`.
+They need to be `lightmappedgeneric` instead and never point to `models`.
 For example:

   ```